Brighton Ski Resort

 Brighton Ski Resort is a ski area in the western United States, located in Big Cottonwood Canyon in Brighton, Utah.
 About 30 mi from downtown Salt Lake City, it is owned and operated by Boyne Resorts.

 Description

 Brighton Ski Resort was the first ski resort in Utah, and one of the first in the United States.
 Brighton was started in 1936 when members of the Alpine Ski Club built a rope tow from wire and an old elevator motor.
 The resort was named for Thomas W. Brighton, who is credited with constructing the first buildings in the area.
-In 1943, Zane Doyle and Willard Jensen purchased the T-bar from K Smith.
-In 1954 when there was talk of expansion, Willard insisted that going out on a limb to build a double chair lift instead of another T-bar was worth the risk.
-Those important changes were able to come about when in 1955 Zane's brother-in-law, Dean L Jensen sold his Idaho business and joined Willard and Zane to build the first double chair lift, Mt Majestic, which was constructed parallel to the old T-bar.

-Mary Lift was installed in 1959 and in 1963 the trio bought out Brighton Recreation Company, which owned Millicent Lift, and Brighton Ski Bowl was off and running.
-The Doyle and Jensen ski operation became successful and was owned and operated by Willard, his son Dean and grandson, Gilbert Jensen, as well as Zane and his sons Michael and Randy Doyle.
 Boyne Resorts purchased the resort in 1986, sold Brighton to CNL Lifestyle in 2007, but continued to operate the property under a lease.
 CNL sold the property to Och-Ziff Capital Management in 2016, and Boyne repurchased it in May 2018.

-Brighton claims to be a "no-frills" resort whose sole business is to provide skiers and snowboarders with top-notch trails.
-While it does provide lodging, dining, and shopping, the extent of the facilities does not make Brighton what is typically seen as a destination ski resort.
-Most Brighton skiers and riders are Utah locals.
-Most visitors do not stay at Brighton-run lodging; many visitors stay in the greater Salt Lake area, many of whom also plan trips to other ski resorts in the area.